Subscribers

 Digital signature

-If the validation time expires, click on theicon to generate a new URL;
+If the validation time expires, click the icon refresh icon to restart time count.

-If the submission is successful, you will see the message Post key URL validated on the Security screen.
+If the validation is successful, you will see the message Post key URL validated url validated on the Security screen.

 Static or dynamic token